 For a discussion on the ability of our subsidiaries to transfer funds to our company, and the impact this has on our ability to meet our cash obligations, see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-Our ability to make distributions and other payments to our shareholders depends to a significant extent upon the distribution of earnings and other payment made by our subsidiaries" and "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-Under the Enterprise Income Tax Law, dividends payable by us and gains on the disposition of our shares or ADSs could be subject to PRC taxation."
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-Our ability to make distributions and other payments.
+Risks Related to Doing Business in China-Under the Enterprise Income Tax Law, dividends payable by us and gains on the disposition of our shares or ADSs could be subject to PRC taxation."